DFE-Digital/design/README.md

 notifyKey=preprod-x
 BASE_URL=http://localhost:3066
 ```
 Contact Design Ops for the keys to use in your local environment.
+These must never be checked in to source code - the file is included in the .GITIGNORE file.

+Run `npm install`

 Run `npm run dev`